 What are the side effects of hormone therapy?

-Potential side effects of hormone therapy include:
+Potential side effects of hormone replacement therapy include:

 - Vaginal spotting or bleeding, which usually stops within 6 months